…for those struggling through them

 Isn’t that just wonderful?
 So first let me share with you some tried-and-true techniques I’ve used over the past few years as I’ve sought to “participate in the process”…

 1) Embrace them

-I know that sounds strange, but if you stop fighting your feelings, take some time to allow yourself to feel blue, and recognize that it’s only natural, that alone helps to remove quite a bit of the stress of making yourself feel something you’re not… (‘Least it’s worked for me!)
+I know that sounds strange, but if you stop fighting your feelings, take some time to allow yourself to feel the blues, and recognize that it’s only natural, that alone helps to remove quite a bit of the stress of making yourself feel something you’re not… (‘Least it’s worked for me!)
 Carve some time out to reminisce about who or what you’re missing, and you may find the memories of a sweet holiday time with family, or a fun party where you caught up with old friends will bring a smile to your face and lift your mood.